MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 1. Select **Create** button to create the agent pool.

-#### Task 2: Create an agent
+#### Task 3: Download and extract the agent installation files

-1. Select the newly created agent pool, and then select the **Agents** tab.
+1. In the Azure DevOps portal, select the newly created agent pool and then select the **Agents** tab.

 1. Select the **New agent** button and then **Download** button from the **Download agent** in the new pop-up window.

+   > [!NOTE]
-1. Follow the installation instructions to install the agent on your machine from the pop-up window.
+   > Follow the installation instructions to install the agent.

-1. Run the following commands from Powershell to create a new agent folder in your machine.
+1. Start a PowerShell session and run the following commands to create a folder named **agent**.

    ```powershell
    mkdir agent ; cd agent